PhotoboothProject/photobooth/README.md

   - QR-Code to allow downloading pictures from your Photobooth can be enabled/disabled.
   - Print feature can be enabled/disabled.
   - LivePreview can be enabled/disabled (uses device cam).
+  - Wedding specifig config to show a heart betweeen two names on the startpage.

 ### Prerequisites
 - gphoto2 installed, if used on a Raspberry for DSLR control